-This post is a part of a series on thinking critically.
+This post is about avoiding the argument pitfall of circular reasoning, and it is part of a series on thinking critically.
 You can find links to other posts in this series at the end of the post.

 If you are anything like me, you have issues you care a lot about.
 They may be religious or political or ethical, or they may be issues pertaining to nutrition or social problems or to education, art, or science.
 And if you are anything like me, you have formed some strong beliefs on issues like this that are important to you.

 If that is the case, good for you.
 It is important to develop beliefs about important issues in the world.
 It is one of the things that allows us to develop our character and leave our unique mark on the world.

 But as important as it is to develop such beliefs, it is equally important that we have a way to determine whether we have good reasons or evidence for believing what we believe.

 And this brings me to a common argument pitfall (or logical fallacy) people often unwittingly get themselves into called circular reasoning.
 It is also sometimes called begging the question, but I will refer to it as circular reasoning in this post.

 Before I explain circular reasoning, let me remind you what an argument consists of.
 An argument has a conclusion (something that someone believes) and premises (evidence that supports the conclusion.)